donejs/donejs/docs/guide.md

 }
 ```

-**Note**: Your baseURL will be something different, it should have been provided to you when you ran `donejs deploy`.
+**Note**: Your baseURL will be something different, it will be the **name** you gave to your app in the previous section.

 Now your assets will live on a CDN.
 You can update your `index.stache` template to use the CDN to load Steal; all of assets will also come from there.
-Use the same app name that you used in the previous section.
+Use the same app name that you used in the previous section. **Important**: Again, swap out "place-my-order.divshot.io" here for the name of your app.

 ```html
 {{#switch @env.NODE_ENV}}